evilaz/fact_or_act/README.md

 ## Data & dataset

 This project is using the [LIAR Dataset](https://aclanthology.org/P17-2067/).
-The dataset is not pushed to github.
+The dataset is not pushed to GitHub.
 You can download it from the [official_url](https://www.cs.ucsb.edu/~william/data/liar_dataset.zip) in .tsv files.
 Alternatively you can get it through [Hugging Face](https://huggingface.co/datasets) using the [dataset](https://huggingface.co/docs/datasets/v1.5.0/loading_datasets.html#) library.

-The original dataset was slightly processed (e.g. replacing json.ids as id and later index) and the total credit history counts columns have been removed.
+The original dataset was slightly processed (e.g. replacing `json.ids` as id and later index) and the total credit history counts columns have been removed.
 Furthermore, for the time being, labels were turned to a binary classification (possibly to change).

 The data now looks like this: